mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 ##### *TLS: Unknown Certificate Authority* error

-**For iOS / Apple Push Notifications**: If you see a message in the push proxy log that includes `tls: unknown certificate authority` for iOS devices, it is likely Apple has invalidated your client certificate or you are using a client certificate without [the correct certificate authority.](https://developer.apple.com/news/?id=7gx0a2lp) To resolve this, follow [these instructions to generate a new certificate](https://developers.mattermost.com/contribute/mobile/push-notifications/ios/), and then [upload it to your push proxy server](#set-up-mattermost-push-notification-service-to-send-ios-push-notifications).
+**For iOS / Apple Push Notifications**: If you see a message in the push proxy log that includes `tls: unknown certificate authority` for iOS devices, it's likely Apple has invalidated your client certificate, or you're using a client certificate without [the correct certificate authority.](https://developer.apple.com/news/?id=7gx0a2lp) To resolve this, follow [these instructions to generate a new certificate](https://developers.mattermost.com/contribute/mobile/push-notifications/ios/), and then [upload it to your push proxy server](#set-up-mattermost-push-notification-service-to-send-ios-push-notifications).

 ### Reporting issues